• Home

 Surface: Asphalt

 The wildly popular Midtown Greenway is the center of the Minneapolis bicycling world.
-It's a “green” route across Midtown Minneapolis, connecting the Mississippi River Gorge Trail with the LRT trail system and the Chain of Lakes as it barrels under and over streets on a converted railroad grade.
-You might find yourself wondering why other cities don't have something like this.
-True, it's crowded and the scenery is urban, but a little flare has been added to the trail.
-In the Seward neighborhood: It's decked out in street lights, signs with information and poetry, a separate lane for walkers, and even metal sculptures of shoes (shoes?) on benches.
-The Greenway also features the convenient Freewheel Bike Center and a really cool cable-stayed bridge that crosses Hiawatha Avenue.
+It's a “green” route across Midtown Minneapolis, connecting the river with the LRT trail system and the Chain of Lakes as it barrels under and over streets on a converted railroad grade, always choc-full of commuters thanks to its convenience as a super-fast link across Minneapolis.
+It's lit at night, plowed in winter, and has been named the best urban bike trail in the country by USA Today.
+As a recreational trail, most of it is only fun if you like people-watching and the undersides of bridges.
+The Greenway features the conveniently located Freewheel Bike Center and a really cool cable-stayed bridge that crosses Hiawatha Avenue.

-Go to http://www.midtowngreenway.org/maps/ for a map of the Midtown Greenway.
+Go to http://midtowngreenway.org/about-the-greenway/map/ for a map and information on the Midtown Greenway.

 _________________________________________________________________________________________________________________________________________________________